-The Preakness Stakes is the second race of the American Triple Crown and it always generates a lot of hype because there is always new hope for a Triple Crown winner after a horse wins the Kentucky Derby.
-The Preakness Stakes takes place in late May, two weeks after the Kentucky Derby.
-It’s a 9.5 furlong race, which makes it the shortest of the Triple Crown races, but is a similar distance to the Kentucky Derby, which is why we will often see horses win the Derby and the Preakness and then falter at the Belmont Stakes, which has a longer distance.
+The Preakness Stakes is the second race of the American Triple Crown and it always generates a lot of hype because there is hope for a Triple Crown winner after a horse wins the Kentucky Derby.
+The Preakness Stakes takes place on the third Saturday in May, two weeks after the Kentucky Derby.
+It’s a 9.5 furlong race, which makes it the shortest of the Triple Crown races, but it is a similar distance to the Kentucky Derby (10 furlongs), which is why we will often see horses win the Derby and the Preakness and then falter at the Belmont Stakes, which has a longer distance (12 furlongs).

 Click here for more information about the upcoming Preakness Stakes race from the official website.